MdHabibunNabi/Learn-Github/README.md

-but anyways, this is just readme version 1 only because i have to use this repo from vs code remote repo let's add another line in the readme to get multiple files into the staging environment another line added for the update-readme branch
-AND this is on vs code
+but anyways, this is just readme version 1 only because i have to use this repo from vs code remote repo let's add another line in the readme to get multiple files into the staging environment same line same position for conflict another line added for the update-readme branch AND this is on vs code same line different position for conflict